U.S. factory activity jumps to near three-year high, construction spending flat

 According to ISM, comments from those surveyed generally reflected expanding conditions, "with new orders, production, employment, backlog and exports all growing in June compared to May and with supplier deliveries and inventories struggling to keep up with the production pace."
 Fifteen of the 18 manufacturing industries reported growth in June.

 The dollar rose to a session high against a basket of currencies after the ISM data, while the yield on the 2-year U.S. Treasury note rose to a more than eight-year high.
-U.S. stocks extended gains.
+The Dow Jones Industrial Average hit a record high.

 Meanwhile, U.S. construction spending unexpectedly remained flat in May but federal government outlays on construction projects were the highest in more than four years.